ASK A PATIENT: Lisa Rockefeller

 Because I had such great care, I felt refreshed and ready for life as a new mom by the time we left.
 Back to the convenience factor: We walked to the hospital for the birth.
 We even grabbed a slice of pizza on the way home!

 A: Yes, Dr. Mary Brown.
 She’s great.
 George just had his one-year check-up, but of course she’s had him since birth.
 We really wanted a medical center that we could stay with as a family.
-The whole process of being in this integrated health system—Pratt Diagnostic Center for primary care, then OB, and now pediatric care at Tufts Children's—has been seamless.
+The whole process of being in this integrated health system—Pratt Diagnostic Center for primary care, then OB, and now pediatric care at Tufts Medical Center—has been seamless.
 They’ve supported us every step of the way.

 Q: What do you like about raising a family in Beacon Hill?